LiorSinai/liorsinai.github.io/_posts/2024-07-27-micrograd-1-chainrules.md

 Zygote's approach is complex and pushes the boundaries of Julia's metaprogramming.
 It can sometimes be [buggy][Zygote_error].
 However its promise is true automatic differentiation of any forward pass code without further work on the coder's part.
-There are almost no comprehensive tutorials on this approach and so this series aims to cover that gap.

 For the final code, see my [MicroGrad.jl][MicroGrad.jl] repository.
+It is very versatile but has several limitations, including less code coverage than Zygote.jl and it is unable to handle control flow or keyword arguments.

+There are almost no comprehensive tutorials on AD in Julia and so this series aims to cover that gap.
-This is a series on backpropagation so naturally a good understanding of Calculus, in particular the rules of differentiation and partial differentiation, is required.
+A good understanding of Julia and of Calculus is required.

 <h2 id="julia-ad-ecosystem">2 Julia AD Ecosystem</h2>